-She quite patiently explained to me that she had noticed whenever someone would generally ask how I was, I would change the subject, turn the question right around and make it about the other person.
+She quite patiently explained to me that she had noticed whenever someone would generally ask how I was, I would change the subject, turning the question right around and making it about the other person.
 The more specific any concern about my emotional well-being became, the more certain I was to shut it down, redirect or downplay my grief.
 The result was that these people I cared about and who I knew cared about me, learned not to engage me.
 I was pushing them away – with both hands.

 As she gently shared these experiences with me, reminding me of specific conversations, I had to acknowledge that she was entirely correct.
 By deflecting or avoiding I was not in any way softening or healing my own pain.
 In fact, I was actually adding to my own suffering and hurting others at the same time.
 This was of course, unacceptable.

 I had to really think about this and if I wanted to change things, it was entirely up to me.
-And fortunately I had this brave, honest friend by my side.
+And fortunately, I had this brave, honest friend by my side.
 I’ve always had a very difficult time allowing others to see my hurts.
 Irritation or anger was much easier for me to acknowledge and process, but hurt?
 Oh my, the vulnerability that brought with it.

 Here’s the thing, when I lost my son to suicide, I didn’t have a choice.
-The pain was deeper than anything I had ever experienced. n order to receive the support that I so desperately yearned for, in fact needed, I had to allow myself to be vulnerable enough to acknowledge that pain.
+The pain was deeper than anything I had ever experienced.
+In order to receive the support that I so desperately yearned for, in fact, needed, I had to allow myself to be vulnerable enough to acknowledge that pain.
 Not just to myself, but to others.
 I had to learn to trust people I cared about to see me when I was not stoic.

 I realized in a whole new way what incredible strength it takes to allow others to see your vulnerability.
-To trust that they will be gentle with a broken heart.
-That they will see tears as shining symbols of love rather than weakness and that they would honor that love.
+To trust that they will be gentle with a broken, grieving heart.
+That they will see tears as shining symbols of love rather than weakness and they would honor that love.

 It’s perfectly alright to be discerning about selecting what you are ready to share and with whom.
 Monitor those healthy boundaries and trust your intuition.
 It’s not healthy to share with everyone, but it’s also not helpful or healthy to hold everything inside.
 Pain needs to be expressed in safe, healthy ways in order to subside.

 I have the greatest respect for those who bravely share their heart, whether it is filled with joy or pain.
-They are the way-showers.
+They are the Way-showers.